adammurdoch/build-builder/README.md

 Generates various builds that can be used for profiling and benchmarking Gradle.

+Supported build types:

 - Java
 - Android
 - C++

+Generates one or more projects with source files.
+The source files have dependencies between each other, as described below.

+Also generates a [gradle-profiler](https://www.github.com/gradle/gradle-profiler) scenario file for the build.

 ### Command line options

 The `--projects` option can be used to specify the number of projects.

+The `--source-files` option can be used to specify the number of source files per project.

+### Build structure and dependency graph

 The root project will contain an application of the relevant type, and all other projects will contain a library of the relevant type.

-The `--source-files` option can be used to specify the number of source files per project.

 Project dependency graph: